treeio/treeio/README.markdown

 There is also a pre-built micro [Amazon AMI Image](https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-6af22f03&source=tree.io) available which will run on [Amazon's Free Usage Tier](http://aws.amazon.com/free/) for 1 year.

+There is also now a Docker Container and bootstrap script to run treeio and a micro PostgreSQL instance inside Docker:

 Docker Container Installation
 =============================